jkampich1411/jbot/README.md

-# welcome to the official repository of my "theJakobUtil" Discord Bot.
+# Welcome to the official repository of my "theJakobUtil" Discord Bot.
-This is the code of the "theJakobUtil" Discord Bot.
+## This is the code of the "theJakobUtil" Discord Bot.

 Features:
 - Globalchat